For creators of independent fiction films.

 I believe in equality and equal opportunities for all, no matter your background, gender, ethnicity or orientation.
 Working in a crew with a diverse mix of people is fun and energising.
 When you value people’s unique contribution and hard work, they’ll do everything they can not to disappoint and anything they can to surprise.

 Currently the hardware I use is very fluid.
 I don’t own camera, audio or lighting equipment, but hire as needed.
 What’s hired can vary greatly depending on the project and budget.

 Software I use

-You can see which software I use for editing, grading, graphics and VFX in this article with the unexpected title: Post Production Software I use.
+You can see which software I use for editing, grading, graphics and VFX on the Recommended Post Production Software page.

 Indigo Film School is not affiliated with any hardware or software companies.
 I am not paid or given freebies to promote products or services.

 Want to comment about anything on the website?
 Great!
 Feedback is always welcome.
 Do you want to request a training course?
 Fantastic!
 I want filmmakers to tell me what they need.
 Got a big, scary project coming up that’s playing havoc with your bowels?
 No problem.
 Message me And I’ll see what I can do… about that project, not the bowel thing.

 It all happens on the Contact page.
 Pick a subject, write your message and hit the Send.
 We might be in different timezones, so don’t be concerned if I don’t reply immediately.
 I will respond.